danking/hail-cloud-docs/how-to-cloud-with-hail.md

 ## Hail on the Cloud

-This document will focus entirely on running Hail in GCP, though it is possible to run Hail on any Spark cluster whether Cloud-based or on-premises.
+This document will focus entirely on running Hail in Google Cloud Platform (GCP).
+Hail can also run in other Cloud-based Spark clusters, on-premises Spark clusters, and in "local mode" on a single machine.

 The Hail Python library sends Hail jobs to a Spark cluster.
 A Spark cluster is a collection of machines for processing very large amounts of data.
 Every Spark